skiptools/skip-zip/README.md

 SkipZip is a Skip framework that provides support for creating and extracting zip archives.

-It is currently a work in progress, and has only limited functionality.

-To deflate (i.e., compress) data, import `SkipZip` to get the `Data.deflate()` extension function.
-On iOS, this uses the zlib C API `zipZlib`, and on Kotlin/Java it uses the `java.util.zip.Deflater` API.

 ## Building

 This project is a Swift Package Manager module that uses the